akash-kant/Weekday-Motivation-Weekend-Riddles/README.md

 ## How to Contribute

 Your contributions and ideas are always welcome!
-Check out our [Contributing Guide](CONTRIBUTING.md) for more details.

-## Acknowledgments

-- Motivational messages inspired by [source].
-- Riddles inspired by [source].
+You can also message me on linkedin.

 Happy coding! 🚀✨